Huang Ta-chou: Political career

 After he lost the mayoral election, Huang was appointed the Minister of the Research, Development, and Evaluation Commission in June 1996, and a Minister without Portfolio in 1997.

 He was appointed National Policy Advisor by President Ma Ying-jeou in 2009.

 Sports

-Apart from politics, Huang also contributed a lot in sports.
-He was elected the President of Chinese Taipei Olympic Committee in 1997, followed by becoming the commissioner of Chinese Professional Baseball League upon invitation in 1998.
+Huang was elected the President of Chinese Taipei Olympic Committee in 1997, followed by becoming the commissioner of Chinese Professional Baseball League upon invitation in 1998.

 Academics

 After his session in the Olympic Committee in 2005, he returned to his academic research in agricultural science.
 He invented a new method of nurturing strawberry.
-He is currently a professor of Toko University in Taiwan.
+He was a professor of agriculture at Toko University in Taiwan.